Avirat-Joshi/ClassVault/README.md

 # CAPSTONE PROJECT ::: ClassVault

-This is our final capstone project of our first year PDS LAB We have tried to make a student database management system using C language.
+This is the final capstone project of our first-year PDS LAB We have tried to make a student database management system using C language.

 ## Appendix :: Information
-The motivation behind making a database management system is to learn about data base management systems, file handling, algorithms and various data structures.
+The motivation behind making a database management system is to learn about database management systems, file handling, algorithms, and various data structures.
 The aim is to effectively organise, display, edit and process data.
-This system can be integrated with other softwares used such as the learning management systems, scheduling software or administration tools.
+This system can be integrated with other software used such as the learning management systems, scheduling software, or administration tools.

 ## KEY FEATURES
 Some key features which are part of the project are listed here:
 - Merge Sort
-  Instead of using the standard bubble sort algorithms, merge sort was used which decreased the worst case time complexity from O(n) to O(n * log n)
+  Instead of using the standard bubble sort algorithms, merge sort was used which decreased the worst-case time complexity from O(n^2) to O(n * log n)
 - Random Password Generator
   Since users require a password to access the system, assigning passwords at random was required.
-For this we used the time() function from header file time.h, rand() function from header file stdlib.h and srand() function.
+For this, we used the time() function from the header file time.h, rand() function from header file stdlib.h and srand() function.
 - Use of .CSV(Comma separated values) file
-  This format was choosen over .txt and other database management formats due to its simplicity, portability, and ease of integration.
+  This format was chosen over .txt and other database management formats due to its simplicity, portability, and ease of integration.

 ## Roadmap
 We distributed the subparts of our code within our(group of 4)